BasharAlwarad/Software_Engineering_course/07_data_types/README.md

 - The compiler checks types at compile time for safety and performance.
 - Each type is optimized for memory and speed (e.g., int vs long, float vs double).
-- You get better error checking and IDE support.
+- You get better error checking and IDE (Integrated Development Environment) support.

 ## When to Use Each Type